 Some carpet cleaners can weigh as much as 50 pounds, while others weigh less than 20 pounds.
-The weight and size of the machine greatly affects how easy it is to use because large, bulky cleaners are difficult to push.
+The weight and size of the machine greatly affect how easy it is to use because large, bulky cleaners are difficult to push.

-If you plan to use the cleaner on multiple floors in your home, check whether you you can lift and carry it easily.
+If you plan to use the cleaner on multiple floors in your home, check whether you can lift and carry it easily.
 It’s a good idea to test the weight of a carpet cleaner before you purchase it.

 Keep in mind that the weight of the carpet cleaner will increase once you add water to it.
 However, a large machine usually won’t need to be refilled as often as a small, lightweight machine.
 Of course, you can always carry your cleaner up the stairs with the reservoir empty, then fill it from a water source on that second floor.

 A carpet cleaner’s most important feature is its suction.
 It should effectively extract the moisture, cleaning solution, and dirt from the carpet to ensure that it’s truly clean.
 Powerful suction is also necessary to get rid of stubborn stains.

 The more effective a cleaner’s suction is, the more quickly the carpet will dry when you’re finished cleaning, too.